Definitions for Chapter 582

 (b) Whose impairment constitutes or results in a substantial impediment to employment; and

-(c) Who can benefit in terms of an employment outcome from the provision of vocational rehabilitation services.
+(c) Who can benefit in terms of an employment outcome from the receipt of vocational rehabilitation services.

-(22) "Individual with a most significant disability" refers to an eligible individual who:
+(23) "Individual with a most significant disability" means an eligible individual who:

-(a) Has a severe mental or physical impairment that seriously limits two or more functional capacities (mobility, communication, self-care, self-direction, interpersonal skills, work tolerance, or work skills) in terms of an employment outcome; and
+(a) Has a severe mental or physical impairment that seriously limits two or more functional capacities in mobility, communication, self-care, self-direction, interpersonal skills, work tolerance, or work skills in terms of an employment outcome; and

 (b) Is expected to require two or more vocational rehabilitation services over an extended period of time to achieve or maintain a successful employment outcome.

-(23) "Individual with a significant disability" refers to an eligible individual who does not qualify as an individual with a most significant disability as defined at OAR 582-001-0010(22); and
+(24) "Individual with a significant disability" means an eligible individual who does not qualify as an individual with a most significant disability as defined in section (23); and

 (a) The individual is currently receiving or eligible to receive Social Security Income or Social Security Disability Insurance payments; or